davidsreed/harvestcompare/README.md

 For example
 hcpackage jowco-30 will checkout and create all versions with the filename format similar to hc.
 It also puts it in a subdirectory that is the name of the packagename passed in.

+### Known Issues

+If you receive an error showing what you node terminal is, then move the path that defines your harvest client workbench after the path that defines nodejs.